SkPhilipp/cortex/src/docs/asciidoc/info.md

 These are essentially templates which can be expanded with additional definitions.

-# Code Design

-Try out Clojure or some other lisp?
-If just to get the concepts

-The following would be nice;
-- More pure functions
-- REPL development in combination with the above two

 ----

 make a flow processor that maps better, as defined in this document